apache/cassandra-sidecar/README.md

     $ ./gradlew run

 Alternatively, you can run against a local CCM cluster.
-Cassandra Sidecar provides a configuration for a 3-node CCM cluster named `test`.
-You can use the gradle wrapper to run the project connected to a 3-node CCM cluster as
+Cassandra Sidecar provides a configuration for a 3-node CCM cluster named `sidecardemo`.
+You can use the gradle wrapper to run the project connected to a 3-node CCM cluster as follows:

-follows:
+    $ ./gradlew run -Dsidecar.config=file:///$PWD/samples/conf/sidecar-ccm.yaml

-    $ ./gradlew run -Dsidecar.config=file:///$PWD/conf/sidecar-ccm.yaml
+Please see [samples](samples/README.md) for details.

 Configuring Cassandra Instance
 ------------------------------